WANG-Tingyu/Technical-Indicator/README.md

 # Project: Study the effectiveness of technical analysis indicator in Cryptocurrencies
+- :star2: **Found this repository helpful?** Light it up with a star :star2: and make my day! :wink:

 Data:
 Use ccxt package https://github.com/ccxt/ccxt in python to download two type of cryptocurrencies (‘BTC/USDT’ and ‘ETH/USDT’) bar data (daily, hourly) from Binance exchange.